Mr-PratikTikhe/AuralOf/README.md

 ## 📧 Support

-For questions or issues, please open an issue on GitHub or contact the development team.
+For questions or issues, please open an issue on GitHub or contact me.